NolanSyKinsley/Obmenu-SteamPipe/README.md

 `{pipe => ["/path/to/Obmenu-SteamPipe/goes/here", "Steam", "steam"]}`

-If you are not using Obmenu-Generator you can manually run the script once and the output can be placed in the default Openbox menu config file where desired.
+If you are not using Obmenu-Generator you can manually run Obmenu-SteamPipe once and the output can be placed in the default Openbox menu config file where desired.

 **3.**   Run IconGrabber.sh once to populate the menu with icons.
 You can run it again when you download more games and need the icons.